saucecontrol/Brotli-IIS/readme.md

 ### HTTPS is Required

 Current browsers will only request and accept Brotli encoding over HTTPS.
-Due to some poorly-behaved intermediate software/devices (proxies, caches, etc) in the wild, the Chrome dev team [decided](https://bugs.chromium.org/p/chromium/issues/detail?id=452335#c87) to only advertise Brotli support over HTTPS so that these poorly-behaved intermediate software/devices couldn't mangle Brotli-encoded responses.
+Due to some poorly-behaved intermediate software/devices (proxies, caches, etc) in the wild, the Chrome dev team [decided](https://bugs.chromium.org/p/chromium/issues/detail?id=452335#c87) to only advertise Brotli support over HTTPS so that these poorly-behaved intermediaries couldn't mangle Brotli-encoded responses.
 Other vendors followed suit.

 If you aren't using HTTPS, you can't use Brotli.
 Thankfully, with [Let's Encrypt](https://github.com/Lone-Coder/letsencrypt-win-simple), HTTPS is now free and easy to set up.
 Just do it.

-### Brotli is Low-Priority (Maybe)
+### Brotli is Low-Priority (Sort of)

 Current browsers advertise Brotli support after `gzip` and `deflate` in the `Accept-Encoding` header.
 Typical headers will look like: `Accept-Encoding: gzip, deflate, br`.
 This is probably also for reasons related to existing poorly-behaved Internet software.

 The [HTTP RFC](https://tools.ietf.org/html/rfc7231#section-5.3.4) gives no specific guidance on how to choose from many `Accept-Encoding` values with the same priority, so it would be acceptable to return `br` content to those clients, but IIS will choose the first one (left to right) that matches one of its configured compression schemes.
 This means it won't choose `br` if either `gzip` or `deflate` compression is also enabled.

 One obvious solution is to disable `gzip` and `deflate` on your server so that `br` is the only match.
-However, because roughly 20-25% of Internet users (as of early 2018) are still using older web browsers that don't support Brotli, it may be desirable to keep `gzip` enabled on your server to support compression for those clients, at least for a while longer.
+However, because roughly 20% of Internet users (as of early 2018) are still using older web browsers that don't support Brotli, you will probably want to keep `gzip` enabled on your server to support compression for those clients, at least for a while longer.

 If you wish to leave both (or all three) schemes enabled, you must, therefore, take some action to force IIS to choose `br` when acceptable.
 To accomplish this, you can modify the `Accept-Encoding` header value on requests as they enter your IIS pipeline.
 The [IIS URL Rewrite Module](https://www.iis.net/downloads/microsoft/url-rewrite) makes this easy.